-- 1. Assisting a child to change his/her clothes

-- 2. Changing or washing a child who has soiled him / herself

-- 3. Children wearing nappies

-- 4. Supervising a child involved in intimate self-care

-- 5. Providing comfort to an upset or distressed child and limited touch

-- 6. Swimming

-- 7. Residential trips

-- 8. Periods
+- 1. Assisting a child to change his/her clothes - 2.
+Changing or washing a child who has soiled him / herself - 3.
+Children wearing nappies - 4.
+Supervising a child involved in intimate self-care - 5.
+Providing comfort to an upset or distressed child and limited touch - 6.
+Swimming - 7.
+Residential trips - 8.
+Periods

-- 9. Positive handling
+9. Positive handling

-- 10. Providing first aid assistance

-11. Assisting a child who requires a specific medical procedure and who is not able to carry this out unaided.

-In the case of a specific procedure only a person suitably trained and assessed as competent should undertake the procedure.
+- 10. Providing first aid assistance - 11.
+Assisting a child who requires a specific medical procedure and who is not able to carry this out unaided. - 12.
+Application of sun cream (ASD BASES ONLY) - In the case of a specific procedure only a person suitably trained and assessed as competent should undertake the procedure.
 Parents have the responsibility to advise the school of any known intimate care needs relating to their child.